mostafaAbokhadra/RPLM/Infant-Anatomy-physiology-for-feeding/anatomy.md

 **Dancer hand position** to stabilize the jaw

-your index and thum under the baby's jaw and the remaining 3 fingers hold your breast
+your index and thumb under the baby's jaw and the remaining 3 fingers hold your breast

 ![](./DancerHandPosition.png)

-needed with baby with low tone e:g downSyndrome, preterm or cleft palate
+needed with baby with low tone e:g **downSyndrome, preterm or cleft palate**

 **jaw support**